BabylonJS/Extensions/QueuedInterpolation/Blender/README.md

 |<img src="doc-assist/proceduralTexture.png">|<img src="doc-assist/imageTexture.png">

 ####in-line textures####
 Textures do not need to be in a separate file.
-They can also be inside either the .JS or .babylon file (must be BJS 2.2 for .babylon).
+They can also be inside either the .JS or .babylon file.
 The size of the combined file will be larger, but assuming you are using gzip on your server, the transmission is about the same.
 Other than just being self-contained,  having fewer files can improve the time a web page downloads due to the latency of doing each file.

 ####Cycles Render / Texture Baking####
 The Cycles Render is supported by baking out a set of textures that BJS can accept.
 Lighting / shadows are not taken into account as part of the baking.
 If your Cycles material is a simple diffuse node, setting a color, you are far better off replacing it with an equivalent material using the Blender Render.
 You avoid doing texture lookups in the fragment shader, and do not waste GPU memory.
 A texture takes up much more GPU memory than disk space, since it is compressed on disk.

 When baking textures, either from Cycles or Blender Render Procedural textures, the dimensions are set on a mesh by mesh basis.
 This is part of the custom properties of a mesh.
 It is highly recommended to make this a power of 2.
 The format output is .JPG.
 The quality setting controls the compression on disk.

-###Fcurve Animations###
+###Actions###
-Fcurve animations for Meshes, lights, and Cameras are transferred on export.
+Action animations for Meshes, lights, and Cameras are transferred on export.
+A corresponding AnimationRange object with the same name as the action is made on import to BJS.
 See the table below to see which properties are animatable, based on the object type.
 If the custom property `Auto Launch Animations` is checked, then these will start when the object created.
+This will play the entire animation, so may not useful when there are multiple actions, as all will be played.

 |Object Type| Rotation (Vector &amp; Quaternion)| Position | Scaling
 | --- |:---:|:---:|:---:|